Simulation-Based Prior Knowledge Elicitation for Parametric Bayesian Models: Case Studies

-\paragraph{Results} The simulation results, based on the final learned hyperparameters $\lambda$, are presented in Figure~\ref{fig:binom-sum-res}.
-The upper left panel shows a comparison between the expert-elicited quantiles for each queried number of axillary nodes $x_i$, revealing an almost perfect match between both quantities.
-For $x_2$ (highlighted in red), the panel below presents not only the quantiles (blue arrows for the expert and brown lines for the model) but also the distribution of the target quantity.
-The expert's implicit representation of the target quantity is shown as a dashed black line, and the model-based simulation is displayed as a brown histogram.
-Moving to the upper two right panels, it becomes evident that the error between the true and learned hyperparameters tends towards zero.
-Additionally, the lower right panel presents the true (dotted line) and final learned (solid line) prior distributions.
-Overall, the results indicate excellent performance of our method for a Binomial regression model.
+The upper row shows a comparison between the expert-elicited and model-based quantiles for each queried number of axillary nodes $x_i$, revealing an almost perfect match between both quantities.
+In the lower right panels, the error between the true and learned hyperparameters is depicted and indicates successful learning.
+Additionally, the lower right panel presents the true (dotted line) and learned (solid line) prior distributions which show a perfect match.